dr-jts/recipes/meat/chicken.md

 7. Optional: strain sauce
 8. Spoon over chicken pieces and serve

-## Chicken Breasts with Sun-dried Tomatoes in a Creamy White Wine sauce
+## Chicken with Sun-dried Tomatoes in a Creamy White Wine sauce

 * 2 chicken breasts (or fillets)
 * 3 T butter